elichai/syscalls-rs/README.md

 9. glibc uses `SYSCALL_CANCEL` which calls `LIBC_CANCEL_ASYNC` incase of multithreading. should we look into that? what are the implications of this?
 10. Should we split some syscalls into multiple functions? i.e. we could split `fnctl` into a function where the third argument is(`*mut flock`) and one where it's an int(and one without a third argument).
 11. Should we use `bitflags`? https://docs.rs/bitflags
+12. Should we feature gate per linux kernel version?
+Is there a way to check this at compile/runtime? (for new features).

+# Guidelines (For now - IMHO)
+1. This library should only expose syscalls for Linux 3.2+ for now https://github.com/rust-lang/libc/issues/1412#issuecomment-543621431.
+2. If there are advanced functions and subset of those we should expose the most advanced and make a wrapper for the most common one that calls the advanced. (e.g. `rename/renameat/renameat2`).
+3. Try to gain the most safety possible if it's zero cost. if not a case by case consideration is required. (preferably compile time safety).

 ## List of syscalls used in rust/src/libstd:
 ### Kernel Calls(2)